johnnst/objective-c-style-guide/README.md

 ## Dot-Notation Syntax

-Dot-notation should **always** be used for accessing and mutating properties.
-Bracket notation is preferred in all other instances.
+Dot-notation or bracket notation can be used for accessing and mutating properties.

 **For example:**
 ```objc